OfficeDev/office-js-docs-pr/docs/excel/custom-functions-best-practices.md

 ## Mapping names

 By default, the name of a custom function in your JavaScript file is typically declared using entirely uppercase letters, and corresponds exactly to the function name that end users see in Excel.
-However, you can change this by using the `CustomFunctionsMappings` object to map one or more function names from the JavaScript file to different values that end users will see as function names in Excel.
-This is helpful if you are using an uglifier, webpack, or import syntax - all of which have difficulty with uppercase function names. `CustomFunctionsMappings` is possibly optional for projects using JavaScript but must be used if your project uses TypeScript.
+However, you can change this by using the `CustomFunctionMappings` object to map one or more function names from the JavaScript file to different values that end users will see as function names in Excel.
+This is helpful if you are using an uglifier, webpack, or import syntax - all of which have difficulty with uppercase function names. `CustomFunctionMappings` is required in both JavaScript and TypeScript projects.

 The following code sample defines a single key-value pair that maps the JavaScript function name `plusFortyTwo` to the `ADD42` function name in the Excel UI.
 When the end user chooses the `ADD42` function in Excel, the `plusFortyTwo` JavaScript function will run.